cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 - ...from `cy` *or* from a subject-yielding chain (`.contains()`)

 **Some commands yield:**
-- ...`null`, meaning they should not be chained against
+- ...`null`, meaning they cannot be chained against
 - ...the same subject they were chained from
-- ...a new subject as appropriate for the command
+- ...a new subject, as appropriate for the command

 {% endnote %}